irods/irods_docs/docs/plugins/pluggable_authentication.md

 With the permissive configuration working with irodsPamAuthCheck, the next step is to adjust your PAM configuration to your desired settings (LDAP, in this case).
 You will know that is correct when irodsPamAuthCheck behaves as you would expect when using LDAP username/passwords. iRODS uses irodsPamAuthCheck directly, so if it is working on the command line, it should work when run by iRODS.

-### Setting up SSL/TLS
+### Setting up TLS

-Since PAM requires the user's password in plaintext, iRODS relies on SSL encryption to protect these credentials.
-PAM authentication makes use of SSL regardless of the iRODS Zone SSL configuration (meaning even if iRODS explicitly does *not* encrypt data traffic, PAM will use SSL during authentication).
+Since PAM requires the user's password in plaintext, iRODS relies on TLS encryption to protect these credentials.
+PAM authentication makes use of TLS regardless of the iRODS Zone TLS configuration (meaning even if iRODS explicitly does *not* encrypt data traffic, PAM will use TLS during authentication).

-In order to use the iRODS PAM support, you also need to have SSL working between the iRODS client and server.
+In order to use the iRODS PAM support, you also need to have TLS working between the iRODS client and server.

-See [SSL/TLS Documentation](../../system_overview/ssl_and_tls) for instructions to set up SSL/TLS communications between iRODS clients and servers.
+See [TLS Documentation](../../system_overview/tls) for instructions to set up TLS communications between iRODS clients and servers.